 Include all anticipated construction services, materials, equipment and associated costs for complying with the High Performance Certification Program as implemented by OSA.
 A project must meet the program requirements to comply with statute; otherwise a waiver or modification is required from OSA.
 If a waiver or modification was received from OSA, the justification of such shall be explained in the narrative (see 2.5(I)).

-Row 26: Inflation for Construction:

-Provide the total dollars attributed to inflation.
-Percentage increases MUST be defended in the Narrative (CC\CR-N\B), or 0% inflation will be assumed by CDHE.
+Row 26: Inflation for Construction: Provide the total dollars attributed to inflation per section 1.6.
+Percentage increases MUST be defended in the Narrative (S CC_CR-N), or 0% inflation will be assumed by CDHE.